TimUntersberger/keycape/README.md

 [![](https://img.shields.io/docker/cloud/build/baaka/keycape)](https://hub.docker.com/r/baaka/keycape/builds)
 # Keycape

-## TODO

-* Think about the current accesstoken payload.
-Maybe we should only send the id of the account instead of the whole account.
-* Rename Privilege to Scope (To align more to the oauth2 spec)
-* Support either accesstoken or refreshtoken invalidation (most likely by using a blacklist in redis)

 An authentication server that provides a preconfigured way to use oauth2 providers.

 ## Supported oauth2 providers (WIP)